 Erected in a rectangular shape, the log buildings included barracks, a commissary, quartermaster’s quarters, and officers’ quarters.
-Just outside the rectangle was a hospital and sutler’s store.
+Just outside the rectangle were a hospital and a sutler’s store.

-During its active years, the post was occupied by the U.S. Army, Confederate troops, including the Chickasaw Brigade during the Civil War, and then reoccupied by the U.S. Army’s 10th U.S. Cavalry of “Buffalo Soldiers.”
+During its active years, the post was occupied by the U.S. Army and Confederate troops, including the Chickasaw Brigade during the Civil War, and then reoccupied by the U.S. Army’s 10th U.S. Cavalry of “Buffalo Soldiers.”

 When Fort Sill was established, the troops were transferred, and Fort Arbuckle was abandoned in the Spring of 1870.
 Today, all that is left of the site is part of a chimney from the officers’ quarters.
 A historical marker has been erected on Oklahoma State Highway 7 in Hoover, Garvin County.